poult-lab/daily-word/english_words_ learning.md

 [n] The primary intended users of the model are researchers and hobbyists in computer vision, machine learning, and artificial intelligence.

 "a person who is very interested in a particular hobby"

+#### 03/28.01

+01.missive /ˈmɪsɪv/

+[n] ...the customary (20210512) missive from your dear mother.

+"a letter, especially a long or an official one"

+#### 04/02.07

+01.wellness /ˈwelnəs/

+[n] Niksen (doing nothing) – a Dutch wellness trend that means "doing nothing" – has caught the attention of the world as a way to manage stress or recover from burnout.

+"the state of being healthy"

+02.burnout /ˈbɜːrnaʊt/

+[n] "the state of being extremely tired or ill, either physically or mentally, because you have worked too hard"

+03.cede /siːd/

+[v] Samsung ceded the No. 1 position to Apple in September last year, but the Galaxy 24, which features a range of AI functions, has seen a positive response in the market since its debut in January.

+"to give sb control of sth or give them power, a right, etc., especially unwillingly"

+04.preacher /ˈpriːtʃər/

+[n] Seoul City to remove street preachers, homeless from Seoul Station Square.

+"a person, often a member of the clergy(20230903) , who gives religious talks and often performs religious ceremonies, for example in a church"

+05.allegedly

+[adv] *The Wall Street Journal* reported that some businesses, including allegedly Pizza Hut, [laid off employees in advance of the wage increase](https://www.wsj.com/business/hospitality/california-restaurants-cut-jobs-as-fast-food-wages-set-to-rise-eb5ddaaa?mod=business_lead_story).
+"An **alleged** (20210319) fact has been stated but has not been proved to be true."

+06.sprint /sprɪnt/

+[v] When my mom and I landed on the roof of the hospital, a team of nearly twenty doctors and nurses sprinted onto the helipad and wheeled me into the trauma unit.

+"to run or swim a short distance very fast"

+[n] "a race in which the people taking part run, swim, etc. very fast over a short distance"

+07.trauma /ˈtrɔːmə/ /ˈtraʊmə/

+[n] trauma unit.

+"an injury"

+#### 04/03.01

+01.chicken out /ˈtʃɪkɪn/

+[v] I'm afraid he'll chicken out when we really start to do it.

+"to decide not to do sth because you are afraid"

+#### 04/04.02

+01.heiress /eəˈres/ /ˈerəs/

+[n]  the third-generation heiress of a Queens Group conglomerate and the queen of a department store, and **Baek Hyun Woo** (played by [Kim Soo Hyun](https://www.allkpop.com/artisttag/Kim-Soo-Hyun)), the son of a village chief and the prince of a supermarket.

+"An **heiress** is a woman or girl who has the right to inherit property or a title, or who has inherited it, especially when this involves great wealth."

+02.minimum wage

+[phrase] a national minimum wage would lead to job losses.

+"the lowest wage permitted by law or by a special agreement (such as one with a labor union)."

+#### 04/05.07

+01.judiciously / dʒuˈdɪʃəsli /

+[adv] Modern fertilisers should be used judiciously.

+"If you describe an action or decision as **judicious**, you approve of it because you think that it shows good judgment and sense."

+02.judicious /dʒuˈdɪʃəs/

+[adj]  judicious use of one's money.

+"careful and sensible; showing good judgement"

+03.invocation /ˌɪnvəˈkeɪʃn/

+[n]  ...an invocation for divine guidance.

+"the act of asking for help, from a god or from a person in authority; the act of referring to sth or of calling for sth to appear"

+[n] Web services are only one approach you can use to implement a service invocation.  "the act of making a particular function start"

+04.synchronization /ˌsɪŋkrənaɪ'zeɪʃ(ə)n/

+[n] "同步"

+05.asynchronization

+[n] "异步"

+06.elapsed time /ɪˌlæpst ˈtaɪm/

+[n] Then, `torch.cuda.synchronize()` is used to ensure that all CUDA operations are completed before calculating the elapsed time.

+"used to describe the time that passes between the start and end of a project or a computer operation, in contrast to the actual time needed to do a particular task which is part of the project"

+07.consume /kənˈsjuːm/

+[v] The electricity industry consumes large amounts of fossil fuels.

+"to use sth, especially fuel, energy or time"

+#### 04/10.03

+01.clutter /ˈklʌtər/

+[n] There's always so much clutter on your desk!

+"a lot of things in an untidy state, especially things that are not necessary or are not being used; a state of confusion"

+[v] Don't clutter the page with too many diagrams./Instead of cluttering your code with `try-except` blocks, you can use `contextlib.suppress` to make your code more concise and readable.

+"to fill a place with too many things, so that it is untidy"

+02.litter [ˈlɪtə(r)]

+[noun] There will be fines for people who drop litter.

+"small pieces of rubbish/garbage such as paper, cans and bottles, that people have left lying in a public place"

+ [verb] Piles of books and newspapers littered the floor.

+"to be spread around a place, making it look untidy"//Piles of books 成堆的书

+03.shatter /ˈʃætər/

+[v]  He dropped the vase and it shattered into pieces on the floor.

+"to suddenly break into small pieces; to make sth suddenly break into small pieces"

+#### 04/11.02

+01.glass ceiling /ˌɡlæs ˈsiːlɪŋ/

+[n]  Korean women still struggle to shatter glass ceiling in finance sector.

+"the imaginary barrier that stops women, or other groups, from getting the best jobs in a company, etc. although there are no official rules to prevent them from getting these jobs"

+02.oversight /ˈoʊvərsaɪt/

+[n] "the fact of making a mistake because you forget to do sth or you do not notice sth" -omission-

+#### 04/12.01

+01.four distinct seasons

+[phrase] Like the rest of Korea, Seoul has four distinct seasons, which means the landscape changes considerably throughout the year.

+#### 04/13.01

+01.permutation /ˌpɜːrmjuˈteɪʃn/

+[n] The possible permutations of x, y and z are xyz, xzy, yxz, yzx, zxy and zyx.

+"any of the different ways in which a set of things can be ordered"

+#### 04/14

+01.normalcy /ˈnɔrməlsi/

+[n] It is normalcy for foreigners to not be treated fairly in South Korea.

+"**Normalcy** is a situation in which everything is normal."

+02.fabric conditioner [ˈfæbrɪk kənˈdɪʃənə(r)]

+[phrasal noun] "What does Fabric Conditioner do?
+Just as conditioner protects your hair, Downy Fabric Conditioner **protects your clothes**.
+Downy strengthens fabrics and helps reduce **friction** during the laundry process, which helps clothes keep their original shape, reduce color fading, and reduce pilling  [ˈpɪlɪŋ] and fuzz [fʌz] ."

+03.cultural fabric

+[phrase] Migrants contribute to the economy of the host country, while also enriching the social and cultural fabric.
+"The "cultural fabric" refers to the collective identity and shared values, beliefs, traditions, and customs that define a society or community. 文化结构"

+04.necessarily /ˌnesəˈserəli/

+[adv] The number of places available is necessarily limited.

+"used to say that sth cannot be avoided/ 不可避免地"